 If not, make sure the linked pages have clean HTML with clear heading hierarchies and minimal JavaScript clutter.

 Write descriptions that answer "what does this page help me do?"
-Not "Our comprehensive guide to..." — just the task.
-"Compare pricing across plans."
+Not "Our comprehensive guide to..."
+Just the task.
 "Set up webhook notifications."
 "Troubleshoot payment declines."

 Quick Templates for Other Site Types